-Brad Currie is a Principal of Land Design South, one of south Florida’s premier, multi-disciplinary Landscape Architecture firms.
+Brad Currie is a Principal of Land Design South, one of South Florida’s premier, multi-disciplinary Landscape Architecture firms.
 Services include land planning, landscape architecture, environmental and transportation.
 Land Design South is located in West Palm Beach and Port St. Lucie.
 Brad is Principal of the Port St. Lucie office.
 In addition to overseeing the Port St. Lucie office Brad is responsible for a variety of land planning projects that encompass site planning, master planning and application submittals.
-His responsibilities include: research and preparation of land planning reports and development applications; preparation of and representation of Developments of Regional Impact (DRI); and directing site planning and landscaping staff.
-As a Planner, Brad dealt primarily with preparing and submitting rezoning applications and Comprehensive Plan Amendments, and coordinating the applications with clients and the public sector.
+His responsibilities include research and preparation of land planning reports and development applications, preparation of and representation of Developments of Regional Impact (DRI), and directing site planning and landscaping staff.
+As a Planner, Brad dealt primarily with preparing and submitting rezoning applications and Comprehensive Plan Amendments and coordinating the applications with clients and the public sector.
 His education in planning was comprised of both theory and practical work, providing Brad with an understanding of planning principals and techniques used to apply his education to project design.
 Brad also has experience working in the public sector and for a residential developer, affording him vital knowledge of the different elements in the land development game.

-Maribel Feliciano, LEED Green Associate
+FRA-RP, LEED Green Associate